Supported Formats

 Public Repositories

-When logged into Cloudsmith via a Web Browser, use the Download button located within the traffic light button dropdown on the package details page to download a generic package.
+When logged into Cloudsmith via a Web Browser, use the Download button located on the package details page to download a generic package.

 Private Repositories